taliegemen/Arduino-Advanced-PID/README.md

 # Arduino-Advanced-PID
-An advanced PID that uses Series and Ideal algorithm, which can be tuned theoretically unlike Parallel algorithm To use you need a DC motor and Encoder library, optitionally you can get PLX-DAQ to note various data from Arduino.
+An advanced PID that uses Series and Ideal algorithm, which can be tuned theoretically unlike Parallel algorithm.
+To use you need a DC motor and Encoder library, optitionally you can get PLX-DAQ to note various data from Arduino.

 # Citation